Hakesh0/Kioptrix-Level-1/README.md

 4. `kioptrix_directory_brute_forcing.md`: Detailed explanation of directory brute-forcing using `dirbuster`, including commands for finding all possible files and directories on the target machine.
 5. `kioptrix_smb_enum.md`: Detailed explanation of SMB enumeration, including commands for identifying the SMB version and connecting to SMB shares.
 6. `kioptrix_ssh_and_vulns.md`: Instructions for SSH connection and vulnerability research.
+7. `kioptrix_nessus_scan.md`: Instructions for installing and using Nessus for vulnerability scanning.
+8. `kioptrix_exploitation.md`: Instructions for exploiting the Kioptrix machine to gain root access using Metasploit.

 ## Why it's used
 - `arp-scan` and `netdiscover` are used to discover the IP address of the Kioptrix machine within the network.